monumental-movement/monumental-movement.github.io/_posts/2025-06-15-Lauren Mitchell – All That I Can Be.md

 author: mmr
 categories: [ Vinyl ]
 tags: [ Electronic, Pop, Europop, 80s ]
-image: ../assets/images/Lauren Mitchell – All That I Can Be.jpg
+image: ../assets/images/Lauren Mitchell – All That I Can Be.webp
 ---